Foreign relations of Northern Cyprus: Membership in international organisations

 In 1979, Northern Cyprus became an observer member of the Organisation of Islamic Cooperation under the title "Turkish Cypriot State".
 In 2017, Northern Cyprus was represented with its official name "Turkish Republic of Northern Cyprus" for the first time at an OIC conference in Saudi Arabia.

 In 1994, the Turkish Republic of Northern Cyprus became an observer member of the International Organization of Turkic Culture (Türksoy).

 In 2004, the Turkish Cypriot community was awarded "observer status" in the Parliamentary Assembly of the Council of Europe (PACE), as part of the Cypriot delegation.
 Since then, the two Turkish Cypriot representatives of PACE are elected in the Assembly of Northern Cyprus.

 On 16 October 2012, Northern Cyprus became an observer member of the Economic Cooperation Organization under the title "Turkish Cypriot State".
 In 2017, Northern Cyprus was represented with its official name "Turkish Republic of Northern Cyprus" for the first time at an ECO conference in Pakistan.

 In 2013, North Cyprus Red Crescent Society became an observer member of the International Federation of Red Cross and Red Crescent Societies.

-In 2022, Northern Cyprus became an observer member of the Organization of Turkic States with its official name "Turkish Republic of Northern Cyprus".
+In 2022, Northern Cyprus became an observer member of the Organization of Turkic States (OTS) with its official name "Turkish Republic of Northern Cyprus".
 The TRNC President, Ersin Tatar, participated at the Ankara Extraordinary Summit of the Organization on 17 March 2023.
+He also received the Secretary General of the OTS on 22 September 2023 at New York, during the 78th UNGA.

+In April 2023, Northern Cyprus became an observer member of the Parliamentary Assembly of Turkic States (TURKPA) with its official name "Turkish Republic of Northern Cyprus".

-In 2023, Northern Cyprus participated to the 146th Inter-Parliamentary Union (IPU) summit in Bahrain.
+In 2023, the TRNC also participated to the 146th Inter-Parliamentary Union (IPU) summit in Bahrain.